heisenware/heisenware-docker-plugin-starter-js/README.md

-# heisenware-docker-plugin-starter-js
+# heisenware-docker-extension-starter-js

-Use this as template to have a immediately working Docker-based plugin project structure.
+Use this as template to have a immediately working docker-based extension project structure.

 ## Adding custom code